abrookins/andrewbrookins.com/_posts/2020-06-07-handoff-to-working-copy-on-ipad.md

 So how hard is it to tell Vim to hand off the file I’m editing to Working Copy on my iPad?

-Thanks to the x-callback-url specification, this is pretty easy.
+Thanks to X-Callback URLs, this is pretty easy.
 Here are the moving parts:

-1. A custom Vim command that builds a Working Copy x-callback-url for the Git repository and file in the current Vim buffer.
+1. A custom Vim command that builds a Working Copy X-Callback URL for the Git repository and file in the current Vim buffer.
-2. An iPad Shortcut that opens whatever x-callback-url is in the system clipboard.
+2. An iPad Shortcut that opens an X-Callback URL from the system clipboard.

 **Important note**: This technique depends on you being able to copy text from Vim to your iPad's clipboard via SSH.
 Read [my post](https://andrewbrookins.com/technology/copying-to-the-ios-clipboard-over-ssh-with-control-codes/) to learn how to do this if you haven’t yet.

 ## Building a Working Copy URL from Vim

-I use Vim, so I'm going to detail a Vimscript function to build the Working Copy x-callback-url that you need to open your current file in Working Copy.
+I use Vim, so I'm going to detail a Vimscript function to build the Working Copy X-Callback URL that you need to open your current file in Working Copy.
 However, if you use Emacs you can easily adapt this function to elisp.

 Here it is: